 When I am making mashed potatoes, I save the water they are boiling in my refrigerator to reheat later for adding to the dough.
 You don’t have to use this water, but the extra starch improves the delicate texture even more.

 Humidity has a lot to do with the feel of your dough.
 The amount of flour that you will use is approximate depending on the amount of moisture in the air.
 My advice is gradually adding the flour instead of attempting to dump it all in at once until the dough doesn’t stick to your fingers.
 Take your time incorporating the flour for the best results.

-I hope you try my recipe for these homemade sandwich buns because you won’t be disappointed in how good they are.
+I hope you try my recipe for these homemade hamburger buns because you won’t be disappointed in how good they are.
 If you want to fancy them up, you can paint the tops before sticking them in the oven with egg white for a glossy finish.
 I do that at times, but I am saving my eggs for other recipes.

-Easy Homemade Sandwich Buns Recipe
+Easy Homemade Hamburger Buns Recipe